Entrance to the CRC on the Denver Federal Center

 IMPORTANT NOTICE for residents of ALASKA, AMERICAN SAMOA, ARIZONA, LOUISIANA, MAINE, MASSACHUSETTS, MINNESOTA, NEW YORK, OKLAHOMA, AND WASHINGTON (state).

-We have just learned that Driver’s Licenses issued by these states are not “REAL ID compliant” and therefore will no longer be accepted for entry to Federal facilities including the Denver Federal Center - home of the CRC.
+We have recently learned that Driver’s Licenses issued by these states are not “REAL ID compliant” and therefore will no longer be accepted for entry to Federal facilities including the Denver Federal Center - home of the CRC.
 The Real ID Act was passed by Congress in 2005, based on recommendations from the 9/11 Commission.
-Dates for Full Enforcement are July 21, 2014 for Phase 2 and January 19, 2015 for Phase 3.
-The CRC is waiting for more information on which of these deadlines will apply to our facility.
+The date for Full Enforcement for Phase 3 is January 19, 2015.
+The CRC is waiting for more information on enforcement of the deadline as it applies to our facility.
 If your ID is issued by one of the non-compliant states, please bring an alternative ID such as a U.S. Passport, U.S. Passport card, unexpired Federal employee badge, or a military identification card.
 More information about the REAL ID Act of 2005, and Secure Driver’s Licenses can be found on this page from the Department of Homeland Security: http://www.dhs.gov/secure-drivers-licenses

 The CRC apologizes for any inconvenience to our visitors.